MysticalSquirrel/mysticsquirrel.github.io/README.md

 ### Planned content or titles:

-> 1. Currently Unnamed Unreal Engine 4 RPG concept - A game in a similar gameplay style seen in games such as Ghost of Tsushima or The legend of Zelda series.
+> 1. A custom map generator that generates actual quality world maps or drawings of areas for tabletop games like Dungeons & Dragons.
-> 2. Factonear - A factory based 2D game similar to games like Satisfactory or Factorio but in a more simplistic style with further focus on the factory part of the game.
+> 2. A spy game.